miarecki/Cryptography/Capture The Flag/picoCTF/transposition-trial.md

 heTfl g as iicpCTo{7F4NRP051N5_16_35P3X51N3_V091B0AE}2
 ```

-Upon close examination of the first three characters, it's reasonable to assume that the first word in "The".
+Upon close examination of the first three characters, it's reasonable to assume that the first word is *"The"*.
 Therefore, each block of $3$ must have been scrambled (permutated) in the following way:

 $$012 \rightarrow 201$$